UW-Climate-Risk-Lab/climate-risk-map/backend/climate/cmip6/scenariomip/README.md

 **infra_intersection.py**

 This script queries the database (assumes PG OSM Flex Schema) and joins the features with the processed climate data using xarray and the xvec package.
 This will return a tabular dataframe containing each feature at different timestamps with it's associated climate value and identifier.

+**infra_intersection_load.py**

+This script takes the output of infra_intersection.py and loads into the PostGIS database using a series fo SQL scripts.
+This currently utilizes the schema found in `climate-risk-map/backend/physical-asset/database/pgosm_flex_washington/`.

 ## Environment Variables
 Environment variables can be set locally, in deployment, or in a .env file.